loikein/FlareDrive/README.md

 1. Enable CloudFlare Zero Trust
 2. In **Access**->**Applications**, create a self-hosted application
+3. Delete the `*` from subdomain
-3. Set **Path** as `api/write/` to disable public write or leave it blank to disable public read
+4. Set **Path** as `api/write/` to disable public write or leave it blank to disable public read
-4. Create a policy which accepts your email only
+5. Create a policy which accepts your email only

+If you have added a custom domain:

+1. Add the domain to Cloudflare websites.
+You will be given instructions to change DNS of your whole domain.
+2. Follow steps 10 \~ 12 of the Enabling Access documentation.